-Mabel Jones Freeman About This Orbit
+About This Orbit: Mabel Jones Freeman

 Mabel Jones Freeman was introduced to ballet by her physical education teacher, Maize Rickey at North High School in Columbus, Ohio.
 Maize Rickey was a graduate of the Vestoff-Serova Russian School of dancing, one of the premier American dance studios of the time period.
 Freeman then trained privately under Veronine Vestoff, earning a certificate in ballet, and travelled to Europe to study with other members of Vestoff’s family.
-While in Europe, she was able to cultivate her choreography and artistic skills by assisting Veronine’s older brother, Genrich, in developing a ballet about the destruction of the Native American by the white man.
+While in Europe, she was able to cultivate her choreography and artistic skills by assisting Vestoff’s older brother, Genrich, in developing a ballet about the destruction of the Native American by the white man.

-Veronine Vestoff’s school in New York worked with Carnegie Hall’s Ballet Arts, and a few of Mabel Freeman’s students did as well.
+Veronine Vestoff’s school in New York worked with Carnegie Hall’s Ballet Arts, and several of Mabel Freeman’s students did as well.
 Many young dancers went to New York over the summers to continue their training in a more rigorous environment, and Freeman’s students were no different.
 From 1949 to 1953, Therrell Smith continued training at Ballet Arts in New York, after graduating from college and opening up her own studio.
 Like Therrell Smith, Bernice Hammond also studied ballet at Ballet Arts over the summer.
 Doris Patterson may have as well, as she took summer classes in New York, although the specific location of these classes is unknown.

 Shapes of American Ballet by Jessica Zeller